 4. Morning pages are therapeutic

 Besides writing for fun, many writers on Now Novel report that writing is therapeutic – it helps them process past traumas or the smaller knocks and blows that everyone goes through at some or other point in life.
 Morning pages are a great device for working through thoughts and feelings and letting them recombine and settle.
 And this therapeutic process is important for getting to the frame of mind where you feel comfortable and settled and motivated enough to commit to writing a novel that readers will love and relate to.
+Here are more tips on how to process trauma through writing.

 5. Your daily writing process will speed up your writing